-You must be wondering why I’m “reverse engineering” this servo.
-The answer is pretty straightforward: someone in my scientific circle has damaged it by connecting the power supply to the wrong pins of the header.
-As you might have guessed it, the magic smoke has escaped immediately ! π .Obviously we could just buy another one, but the main problem with that is: the cost.
+You must be wondering why I’m reverse engineering HerkuleX DRS-0602 servo.
+The answer is pretty straightforward: someone has damaged it by connecting the power supply to the wrong pins of the pin header.
+As you might have guessed it, the magic smoke has escaped immediately ! .Obviously I could just buy another one, but the main problem with that is the cost.
 This servo costs around 320$ + shipping.
 Upssss , that hurts!
 Because of that I’ve decided to attempt a repair of it.
 The next reason why I’ve decided to repair this serwo is that I’ve found that there is a XMega micro controller under the hood (it should be very easy to write a basic code to drive this servo).

 Due to this mistake the microcontroller as well as the logic level shifting circuit for the UART were burned/ damaged.
 I’ve started the repair by removing the old uC with hot air gun.
 Immediately after that I’ve soldered a new one.
 Of course I’ve tried to download the old firmware form the burned microcontroller, but as you might have guessed it the manufacturer has locked it with lockbits, so I couldn’t do anything with that.